 Three Benefits Insurtech Has Brought to the Insurance Industry

-Artificial Intelligence (AI), machine learning, and the Internet of Things (IoT) may all sound like words from a foreign language, but these are all becoming common aspects of the insurance industry because of insurtech.
+Artificial Intelligence (AI), machine learning, and the Internet of Things (IoT) may all sound like words from a foreign language, but these are all insurtech benefits that are becoming common aspects of the insurance industry.

 Insurtech is where insurance and technology come together and its goal is to create processes, programs, and tools that players in the insurance industry can use to increase productivity and customer satisfaction.
-Three of the most prominent advancements insurtech has brought to the insurance industry are AI, machine learning, and the IoT.
+Three of the most prominent insurtech benefits that have been brought to the insurance industry are AI, machine learning, and the IoT.

 1. Artificial Intelligence

 With artificial intelligence, humans can program computers to perform tasks like humans.
 These are redundant tasks that humans can better spend time on completing something else.